Dabby-Tabby/Gamepad/README.md

 ### 💻 macOS Receiver App

-  Receives button/gyro events via Multipeer Connectivity
+  Literally just receives button/gyro events via Multipeer Connectivity

-  Visualizes held keys in a live key grid
+  (also has a UI for showing whats clicked, but it's pretty much just a receiver app)

 ### 👥 Multiplayer Support